OpenIndiana/oi-docs/docs/handbook/sunray.md

 Now the Sun Ray server installation is ready to serve your Sun Ray DTU.
 For more configuration options you can use the Oracle/Sun documentation.

+Check the file /etc/opt/SUNWut/policy/utpolicy that there no hdlogin session is referenced.
+For hdlogin sessions the application
+/opt/SUNWut/lib/loginGUI is necessary, which needs ancient motif, tooltalk, cde libraries.
+Without the loginGUI, the session will proteced by the mate-screensaver.
+If you interested to use hotdesk sessions the libraries are available on https://pkg.toc.de/sunray.
+For installation of the old libraries the already installed empty packages have to be replaced.

 ### GDM